thegenemyers/DFA-SPEC/GFA2-spec.md

-# **DAS: The Dagstuhl Assembly Specification (V 1.0)**

-*J. Chin, R.Durbin, G. Myers*
-*Aug.
-31, 2016*
+# **GFA 2.0: Proposal**

 ## PROLOG

-DAS is a generalization of GFA that allows one to specify an assembly graph in either less detail, e.g. just the topology of the graph, or more detail, e.g. the multi-alignment of reads giving rise to each sequence.
-We further designed it to be a suitable representation for a string graph at any stage of assembly, from the graph of all overlaps, to a final resolved assembly of contig paths with multi-alignments.
-Apart from meeting our needs, the extensions also supports other assembly and variation graph types.
+GFA2 is a generalization of GFA that allows one to specify an assembly graph in either less detail, e.g. just the topology of the graph, or more detail, e.g. the multi-alignment of reads giving rise to each sequence.
+It is further designed to be a able to represent a string graph at any stage of assembly, from the graph of all overlaps, to a final resolved assembly of contig paths with multi-alignments.
+Apart from meeting these needs, the extensions also supports other assembly and variation graph types.

-We further want to emphasize that we are proposing a core standard.
+The proposal if for a *core standard*.
 As will be seen later in the technical specification, the format is **extensible** in that additional description lines can be added and additional SAM tags can be appended to core description lines.